neil-morrison44/pocket-sync/README.md

 # pocket-sync

+> "And fan-created apps let you load up a microSD card quickly and effortlessly."

+<p align="right"> <a href="https://www.wired.com/review/analogue-pocket/#:~:text=And%C2%A0fan%2Dcreated%20apps%20let%20you%20load%20up%20a%20microSD%20card%20quickly%20and%20effortlessly">wired.com - Review: Analogue Pocket</a> </p>

 A Windows / Mac / Linux GUI to do _stuff_ with the Analogue Pocket.

 <img alt="The Core List" src="./readme_images/cores_list.png" width="50%"/><img alt="SNES core details" src="./readme_images/core_detail.png" width="50%"/>